Complaint charges Milwaukee election official with fraud

 Zapata told investigators she used her government access to MyVote Wisconsin's voter registration records to find state Rep. Janel Brandtjen's address and had the ballots sent to her home in Menomonee Falls, the complaint said.

-Brandtjen has advocated for decertifying President Joe Biden's 2020 win in Wisconsin for the last two years and has espoused conspiracy theories supporting her position.
+Brandtjen has advocated for decertifying President Joe Biden's 2020 win in Wisconsin for the past two years and has espoused baseless conspiracies supporting her position.

 Multiple recounts and court rulings have confirmed that Biden legitimately defeated former President Donald Trump by almost 21,000 votes to win Wisconsin.